 Hughes Hubbard’s victories garnered coverage in a number of news sources, including The Wall Street Journal, Law360 and Bloomberg.

 Giddens is represented by Jim Kobak, Chris Kiplok and a large team within the firm.
-The repo litigation team consists of Salzman, Beatrice Hamza Bassey, Seth Schulman-Marcus and Kathleen Walker.
+The repo litigation team consists of Salzman and Seth Schulman-Marcus.
 Eric Kluger also assisted with preparation for depositions.
 In the Luxembourg matter, Jeff Greilsheimer and Greg Farrell played key roles.